 In Kochi, the Flora Airport Hotel is a nice place to stay if you need to spend the night in the city, with nice rooms and a food court next door.
 Agatti island is a small spoon-shaped island that hosts the airport and a village of local islanders.
 While it is beautiful, accommodation is not currently available on Agatti, and it mainly serves as a transport hub for air and boat traffic.
 Long-distance ferries to Kavaratti and Kadmat ply to and from here three times a week, while smaller boats make daily trips to closer islands.
 Tourism department (SPORTS) staff will take you to the airport to your ferry or boat, and back.

-Kavaratti is the administrative capital of Lakshadweep, and has between 12,000 and 15,000 residents.
+Kavaratti is the administrative capital of the Lakshadweep islands, and has between 12,000 and 15,000 residents.
 It also sees a lot of ship traffic, and the resort is not-so-perfectly placed right next to the pier.
-It is one of the stops that form part of the cruise packages, and is visited by a few hundred tourists—mainly from north India—once or twice a week.
-The food served in the resort mainly caters to these tourists, but local eateries also exist, with local cuisine dominated by various forms of tuna fish.
+It is one of the stops that form part of the cruise packages.
+This means it’s visited by a few hundred tourists—mainly from north India—once or twice a week.
+The food served in the resort mainly caters to these tourists.
+Local eateries also exist, with local cuisine dominated by various forms of tuna fish.

-We landed with the sea a stone’s throw away on both sides of us, and walked goggle-eyed to into the little air-conditioned arrival hall.
-We spent about half an hour there while our luggage arrived and a breathless SPORTS official segregated everyone according to which island we were traveling to next.
-When everything was sorted out, we were driven to one of Agatti’s two jetties, from where we were put into a small boat that took us out to the catamaran-hulled ferry waiting a few hundred feet away.
-On board, we found ourselves seats in the air-conditioned cabin, got handed packed lunches and bottles of water, and settled down for the two-and-a-half-hour journey to Kavaratti.
-I made the mistake of eating my lunch immediately, but luckily, the sea wasn’t very rough so I only felt mildly nauseous.
+We landed with the sea a stone’s throw away to both sides of us, and walked goggle-eyed to into the little air-conditioned arrival hall.
+We spent about half an hour there while our luggage arrived.
+Meanwhile, a breathless SPORTS official segregated everyone according to which island we were traveling to next.
+When everything was sorted out, we were driven to one of Agatti’s two jetties.
+From there, we were put into a small boat that took us out to the catamaran-hulled ferry waiting a few hundred feet away.
+On board, we found ourselves seats in the air-conditioned cabin.
+We got handed packed lunches and bottles of water, and settled down for the two-and-a-half-hour journey to Kavaratti.
+I made the mistake of eating my lunch immediately.
+Luckily, the sea wasn’t very rough so I only felt mildly nauseous.

 When we got to Kavaratti, we were a bit disappointed that the SPORTS resort was right next to the pier, which meant that there were lots of not-so-lovely ships around whenever we looked out to sea.
-Also, it turned out that a group of VIPs (a parliamentary committee, no less) was having a party at the resort that evening, and a cruise ship packed with day-tourists was scheduled to arrive the next day, which meant that we only had a few hours of peace left.
+Also, it turned out that a group of VIPs (a parliamentary committee, no less) was having a party at the resort that evening.
+Also, a cruise ship packed with day-tourists was scheduled to arrive the next day, which meant that we only had a few hours of peace left.

 The approximately 200-strong group of day-tourists arrived early the next day, and we realized why we were being served non-spicy north Indian food all the time.
-It seems most of the tourists on the cruises in Lakshadweep are from north India and, understandably, the food at all the cruise stops is tailored to them.
+It seems most of the tourists on the cruises in the Lakshadweep islands are from north India and, understandably, the food at all the cruise stops is tailored to them.
 Those hoping for some local flavours need to look elsewhere.
-Luckily, Kavaratti being the main administrative center of Lakshadweep and home to between 12,000 and 15,000 people (depending on whom you ask), local eateries are not scarce.
+Luckily, Kavaratti being the main administrative center of the Lakshadweep islands and home to between 12,000 and 15,000 people (depending on whom you ask), local eateries are not scarce.